anshudutta/sre-cheat-sheet/README.md

     - 90% of requests complete in under 500ms over a 28 day window.
     - Latency SLO: 50% of requests complete in under 200ms over a 28 day window.

-Availability SLO
+- Availability SLO
 ![alt text](https://github.com/anshudutta/sre-cheat-sheet/blob/master/Server_error.png)
-    - 99.5% of responses are good over a period of 28 days
+    - 99.5% of responses are good over a period of 28 days.
     - 99.95% of responses are good over a period of 28 days

 ##### The happiness Test